Know the 2022 IRS contribution limits

-The Internal Revenue Service (IRS) sets limits on the amount you can contribute to workplace plans — 401(k), 403(b), and 457 plans —each year.
+The IRS sets limits on the amount you can contribute to workplace plans — 401(k), 403(b) and 457 plans — and to Individual Retirement Accounts (IRAs) each year.

 Save more if you’re 50 or over

-You'll want to live well in retirement.
-Catch-up contributions let you contribute more money to your workplace retirement plan after age 50.
+Depending on your plan, catch-up contributions let you contribute more money to your workplace retirement plan or IRA after age 50.
 You're eligible on January 1 of the year you turn 50, no matter how late in the year your birthday falls.
-See how this extra contribution can make a big difference: